Nike + Court Vision Low Casual Sneakers

 At Macy's

-Team up your favorite retro-inspired hoops sneaker design with materials built for modern-day wear when you choose the Nike women's Court Vision Low casual sneakers.
-Retro hoops-inspired casual sneaker design Drawing inspiration from classic 80's models Leather and synthetic leather upper Embossed Swoosh for an iconic look Cushioned insole Rubber cupsole for durability and traction Style number - DC1868 Women's athletic footwear from Finish Line Leather and Synthetic Upper, Rubber Sole Wipe Clean Imported Savings based on offering prices, not actual sales Web ID: 10879739
+Team up your favorite retro-inspired hoops sneaker design with materials built for modern-day wear when you choose the Nike women's Court Vision low casual sneakers.
+Drawing inspiration from classic 80's models Embossed swoosh for an iconic look Rubber cupsole for durability and traction Style number- DD9665 Women's athletic footwear from Finish Line Leather and Synthetic Upper, Rubber Sole Wipe Clean Imported Savings based on offering prices, not actual sales Web ID: 11243920